Biokes/Hardhat-version-3-Guide/README.md

 ```
 - Run the script using
 ```
-    hardhat verify --network <YOUR NETWORK TO DEPLOY AS IT IS IN THE HARDHAT CONFIG (liskSepolia in this case)> <DEPLOYED CONTRACT ADDRESS>
+   npx hardhat verify --network <YOUR NETWORK TO DEPLOY AS IT IS IN THE HARDHAT CONFIG (liskSepolia in this case)> <DEPLOYED CONTRACT ADDRESS>
 ```
 or
 ```